JohanEkblad/ha-linknx/README.md

 # ha-linknx

-This is a integration between Linknx and Home Assistant (HA).
+This is a integration between Home Assistant (HA) and Linknx.

 ### Installation